phonghuule/operational-insights-using-Amazon-DevOps-Guru/README.md

 4. Navigate to **Dynamo DB Console** and delete DDB table created previously.

 Your stacks will take some time to be deleted.
 You can track its progress in the "Events" tab.
 When it is done, the status will change from "_DELETE_IN_PROGRESS_" to "_DELETE_COMPLETE_".
 It will then disappear from the list.

+## Survey
+Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing [this event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_5BWPHDlxVcsRbo2?Session=HOL02).
+Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits <sup> 1, 2 & 3 </sup>.
+AWS credits will be sent via email by November 30, 2023.
+Note: Only registrants of AWS Innovate Online Conference who complete the surveys will receive a gift code for USD25 in AWS credits via email.

+<sup>1</sup>AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/

+<sup>2</sup>Limited to 1 x USD25 AWS credits per participant.

+<sup>3</sup>Participants will be required to provide their business email addresses to receive the gift code for AWS credits.